An economic system for living inside the Earth’s limits indefinitely, through markets rather than central planning.

 What remains when labor is worthless?
 Raw resources.
 The physical limits of the Earth.
 The government must step in to regulate every use of resources, and that regulatory apparatus will have to grow until it touches nearly all economic activity.
 Capitalism will have reproduced central planning through the back door, as the environmental protection bureaucracy becomes the planning committee deciding who may use which resources and how much.

-The Resource Markup: A New Engine of Equal Power
+The Resource Markup: A Successor Engine

 Consider a rare earth processor who develops clean technology that eliminates the acid lakes created by conventional processing.
 As described in The Rare Earth Tailing Pond Dilemma, the clean processor borrows almost no acid-land-damage RURs (because the actual damage is near zero), but sells the product at a markup that reflects the damage consumers would otherwise accept from dirty competitors.
 The entire spread between near-zero actual damage and the market price of damage becomes profit, paid in freed-up pieces of the Earth’s carrying capacity.

-Crucially, the resource markup is zero-sum with respect to the Earth.
+The resource markup is zero-sum with respect to the Earth.
 The clean rare earth processor’s profit does not create new ecological budget.
 It redistributes consumption rights from dirty competitors to the clean innovator.
 The total cap remains fixed.
 What changes is who gets to use the budget and how efficiently they use it.
 The markup is the market’s reward for moving consumption from wasteful hands to efficient ones, not a license to consume more.

 Most critically, all of these tools operate on one dimension at a time.
 A carbon tax addresses carbon.
 A water rights market addresses water.
 A fishing quota addresses fish.
 This is not a design limitation that cleverer policy could fix.
 It reflects a physical reality: fresh water is not carbon.
 Nitrogen runoff is not habitat loss.
 These are fundamentally different ecological constraints that cannot be collapsed into a single metric without destroying the information the system needs to function.
 Non-fungibility across resource dimensions is physics, not a design choice.

-Free Market Ecology creates hundreds of markup engines running simultaneously across every tracked resource dimension, each one an independent profit incentive for ecological efficiency.
+Free Market Ecology creates dozens of markup engines running simultaneously across the tracked resource dimensions, each one an independent profit incentive for ecological efficiency.
 Consumers navigate this multi-dimensional budget through a resource exchange where they can trade their personal allocations: someone who cycles to work can trade unused fuel RURs for extra water RURs to fill a swimming pool.
 These exchanges shift the micro-distribution of who uses what, but the Ecological Central Bank never prints carbon RURs to cover water RURs.
 Each macro cap remains independently binding.
 The exchange trades allocations, not caps.
 No patchwork of single-dimension taxes and permits can replicate the systemic force of entrepreneurs competing to mark up resources across every dimension at once.

 RURs Are Credit, Not Permits